Pylons/pyramid_cookbook/deployment/windows.rst

 2. Run as a windows service behind another web server (either IIS or Apache) using a reverse proxy.
 3. Inside IIS using a in IIS WSGI bridge, either ISAPI-WSGI or PyISAPIe.
-These methods are more complicated and won't me covered by this guide.
+These methods are more complicated and won't be covered by this guide.

 Step 1: Install Dependencies